CYarros10/gcp-dataproc-event-driven-spark-recommendations/README.md

 ## about

 This repository contains infrastructure-as-code to set up an automated, event-driven monitoring tool.
 When a Dataproc Cluster is created within a specified project/region, a Cloud Function will be triggered that analyzes the configuration of every dataproc cluster in that specified project/region.
 The Cloud Function will output a configuration of each cluster to [Google Cloud Storage](https://cloud.google.com/storage) as well as a spark recommendation report.
-This report will suggest spark properties based on Google's Apache Spark best practices.
+This report will recommend spark properties based on the dataproc cluster configuration (machine type, number of nodes) and Google's Apache Spark best practices.

 ----